 - A member of the IT Services management team requests the commencement of disaster recovery activities according to the IT Services Disaster Recovery Plan. - If a mission critical level 1 service sustains a service outage which has lasted 24 hours or is determined as likely to do so.
-Disaster recovery levels are outlined in Appendix Two.
+Disaster recovery levels are detailed in Section 7 and outlined below.